 Below the canopy’s sculptural form, retail spaces at The Well are now approximately 79 per cent leased or in advanced stages of negotiation, with roughly a year remaining before the retail component’s anticipated Spring 2023 opening.

 Among the newly-confirmed tenants for the complex, The Well is set to host the first Canadian location of Arcadia Earth, an augmented reality-driven immersive experience that already operates locations in New York and Las Vegas.

-Other health and wellness spaces will include a new home for medical / wellness center HealthOne, as well as a Shoppers Drug Mart.
+Other health and wellness spaces will include a new home for medical/wellness centre HealthOne, as well as a Shoppers Drug Mart.
 The retail component will also be home to apparel and accessory retailers, including Australian eyewear brand Bailey Nelson.

 Food and hospitality will be a key element in making the complex not just a great place to live and work, but a destination drawing in business from the surrounding city.